decretist/Dissertation/Chapter1/chapter1.md

 but that the benefice holder should swear fealty to the secular ruler for their landholdings.

-Conclusion: Gratian depended on a relatively small number of eleventh- and early twelfth-century systematic canonical collections, his formal sources, and those predecessor collections, in turn, depended on an older stratum of mostly chronologically arranged canonical collections.
-To a certain extent, it was formal sources (almost) all the way down.
-Gratian was selecting from a body of canonical material that had already passed through a fairly rigorous filtering process, and two of the most important filters -- the ninth-century pseudo-Isidorian forgers and the eleventh-century Gregorian reformers -- had had an extremely strong ideological orientation.
+Gratian depended on a relatively small number of eleventh- and early twelfth-century systematic canonical collections, his formal sources, and those predecessor collections, in turn, depended on an older stratum of mostly chronologically arranged canonical collections.
+Gratian was selecting from a body of canonical material that had already passed through a fairly rigorous filtering process, and two of the most important filters---the ninth-century pseudo-Isidorian forgers and the eleventh-century Gregorian reformers---had had an extremely strong ideological orientation.

 [^1]: Eight early manuscripts contain the gloss: "*Concordia
     discordantium canonum iuxta determinationem Gratiani episcopi